gao-lab/vConv/README.md

 # vConv

 vConv is designed as a variant of the canonical convolutional kernel which could adjust the kernel length adaptively during the training.
-For more information, see the manuscript [Identifying complex sequence patterns with a variable-convolutional layer effectively and efficiently](https://doi.org/10.1101/508242). <!--A repository for reproducing figures and tables in the manuscript is accessible at [https://github.com/gao-lab/vConv-Figures_and_Tables].-->
+For more information, see the manuscript [Identifying complex sequence patterns with a variable-convolutional layer effectively and efficiently](https://doi.org/10.1101/508242).
+A repository for reproducing figures and tables in the manuscript is accessible at [https://github.com/gao-lab/vConv-Figures_and_Tables].

 The current Class VConv1D is implemented based on the [original Keras Conv1D layer](https://keras.io/api/layers/convolution_layers/convolution1d/).